 - Specific information on how the project will be completed on the Sedgwick Reserve: logistical and methodological issues including frequency/duration/seasonal timing of your visit(s); anticipated need for housing, transportation and/or equipment; how/whether specimens will be collected; how you will avoid the intentional or inadvertent introduction of non-endemic genetic material within the boundary of the reserve; and your plans to construct or devise (and later remove) experimental manipulations during the scope of your work.

 - Approximate dates of the proposed research project; the application will require you to provide dates and an “activity” (what you are going to be doing on those dates) in order for your application to be approved

 - Be sure to record the user name and log-in password you used when submitting your original application so that you can easily update your application and post activities

 APPLY using RAMS, the Reserve Access Management System

 Coordinating with the Reserve Once Your Application/Activity has been Approved:

-- You will receive an on-line confirmation that your application has been approved.
-If it is, you will be given the gate code and a note confirming your housing assignment and availability of a vehicle, if either were requested.
+- You will receive confirmation that your application has been approved.
+If you are unsure, please check RAMS for the status of your application and reservation(s).
+If your reservation has been approved, you will be given the gate code and information regarding the, if either were requested.
 Remember to bring the gate code as there is no cell phone reception at the main gate!